marcospb19/dawctl/README.md

 ---

 ## Extra info about this project:
-### How was this created?
+### Why was this created?

-I started this project because I really needed to control the DPI on my mouse, and I wanted to turn off this lights so I won't go blind.
+I started this project because I needed to change the crazy DPI value of my mouse, and I wanted to turn off the lights so I won't go blind.

-This manager was made by reverse engineering of the official razer synapse USBHID communication, using wireshark and exporting captures via .JSON, then using the files for analysis written in Python, scripts are in the folder reverse\_engineering/.
+This manager was made by reverse engineering of the official razer synapse USBHID communication, using wireshark and exporting captures via `.JSON`, then displaying the bytes using Python, so then I had to understand what those byte packages meant, I already had a hint from [@9ary](https://github.com/9ary) that some information on the packages go on the top, and there's a footer byte at the end.

-The hardest part of this project (in the view of someone that knows nothing about USBHID raw communication in Linux), comes from https://github.com/9ary/da2013ctl, without `9ary`, I wouldn't be able to lie on top of his abstraction and spend my time in the reverse engineering process.

-In case you're confused, `9ary` did a great job with `da2013ctl`, but it won't work with the DAW because the device interface and the hardware features are different from those versions.
+Python scripts for printing 1s and 0s are in the folder `reverse\_engineering/`.

+There's still one thing that I don't understand, and I expected to not understand it cause I never knew that USBHID existed (to me USBs just worked because YES), and this thing is a dark magic macro by https://github.com/9ary/da2013ctl that actually sends the packages, using the `nix` library, so ty [@9ary](https://github.com/9ary) for letting me be able to lie on top of your abstraction and focus my time in the reverse engineering process, he's some sort of USB protocols expert so check him out and hire him lol.

+This is the project that I've had most fun working on.

+### About alternatives
+There are some huge Razer Synapse reverse engineer C projects (razercfg) that already had support for the `daw`, but I found it so confusing to use that I thought it was better to create my own.

 ### Why isn't it in crates.io?
-Sadly, it is currently [not possible](https://github.com/dcuddeback/libudev-rs/pull/10#issuecomment-683534098) because I need `libudev` from a specific commit because the API wasn't correctly exposed.
+It is currently not possible, because we use a dependency from a specific git tree that is non-published.

-### What about razercfg?
-I seeker in source files and I think that it does not supports the DAW, but honestly, I'm not even capable of making that run in my machine.

 ---

 ## Helping
-If you like my project, thank!, it is very easy to help me, here are some options:
+If you like my project, it is very easy to help me, here are some options:

 1. Giving a star and sharing this software with someone that might be interested in.
 2. Help me improve this README (I would really appreciate it).
 3. You can create an issue here for any reason, even if you just want to ask a question.
 4. Helping with code, debugging, or reporting errors.

+Thanks!